zweimach/ghc/docs/users_guide/glasgow_exts.rst

    single: pragma, SPECIALIZE
    single: overloading, death to

+.. pragma:: SPECIALIZE ⟨name⟩ :: ⟨type⟩

+    Ask that GHC specialize a polymorphic value to a particular type.

 (UK spelling also accepted.)
-For key overloaded functions, you can create extra versions (NB: more code space) specialised to particular types.
+For key overloaded functions, you can create extra versions (NB: at the cost of larger code) specialised to particular types.
 Thus, if you have an overloaded function:

 ::